House fire recovery: what to do after a fire in your home

 Contact your insurer

 If you have buildings or contents insurance, call your insurer as soon as possible.
-If you're renting, contact your landlord or letting agent.
+If you're renting, contact your landlord or letting agent so they can inform their buildings insurance provider.

 Depending on the amount of damage, they may arrange for a valuation expert called a loss adjuster to inspect your property, usually within 48 hours.